mouhsnimohamed/qzulu/src/pages/deployment-ready/index.md

     description: >-
-      Quantum Age Corporation and Biomass Energy Sustainable Technologies (B.E.S.T.) have structured a Joint Venture agreement to harvest invasive species of wood within the Ingonyama region.These woods will be exported under existing B.E.S.T. offtake agreements, and will increase the supply of woods chips for energy generation in South Africa.Additionally, this will result in the increased beneficiation of wood chips and wood-related products, resulting in more value-added products.
+      Quantum Age Corporation and Biomass Energy Sustainable Technologies (B.E.S.T.) have structured a Joint Venture agreement to harvest invasive species of wood within the Ingonyama region.
+These woods will be exported under existing B.E.S.T. offtake agreements, and will increase the supply of woods chips for energy generation in South Africa.
+Additionally, this will result in the increased beneficiation of wood chips and wood-related products, resulting in more value-added products.
     image: /img/best-joint-venture-qzulu-final.jpg